gtworek/Priv2Admin/README.md

 You can check your own privileges with `whoami /priv`.
 Disabled privileges are as good as enabled ones.
 The only important thing is if you have the privilege on the list or not.

+**Note 1:** Whenever the attack path ends with a token creation, you can assume the next step is to create new process using such token and then take control over OS.

 Feel free to contribute and/or discuss presented ideas.

 | Privilege | Impact | Tool | Execution path | Remarks |